canonical/pebble/README.md

         period: <duration>

         # (Optional) If this time elapses before a single check operation has
         # finished, it is cancelled and considered an error.
-Must not be less
+Must not be more
         # than the period, and must not be zero.
 Default is "3s".
         timeout: <duration>